YijianZhou/YijianZhou.github.io/index.md

 * * *
 ## News and Events

-**[2024.05] Getting the SSA student presentation award!**
+**[2024.05] I Got the SSA student presentation award!**
-I did't even remember I participate, but it's so lucky to get it: I'll no longer be a Ph.D. student :)
+Did't even remember I participate, but it's so lucky to get it: I'll no longer be a Ph.D. student :)

 **[2024.04] Finished [manuscript on LoSAR](http://dx.doi.org/10.22541/essoar.171412572.25170940/v1), finally ...**
 I think the earthquake cataloging problem is solved to a satisfactory degree, and I can mentally move on to sooooo many other interesting projects!